jaakkopee/neuronSeqSampler/README.md

 ## License

 Free copylefted.
-Use an modify as you wish.
+Use and modify as you wish.

 ## Acknowledgments